theramiyer/blog/_posts/2020/2020-02-27-reading-the-iast.md

 - 'i' sounds like 'i' in film.
 - 'u' sounds like 'u' in put.
 - 'e' sounds like 'e' in ten.
-- 'o' sounds like 'o' in the British (not American) pronunciation of pot.
+- 'o' sounds like 'o' in pronunciation.

 You get the idea.